app-json/app.json/README.md

 module](https://github.com/flatiron/revalidator#revalidatorvalidate-obj-schema-options)'s
 validation function.

+### .toJSON()

+Return a pretty JSON string representation of the manifest, without any superfluous properties.

+### .getAddonsPrices(callback)

+Make a web request to [concoction](https://github.com/zeke/concoction) for a list of addon prices.

 ## Manifest.fetch(url, callback)

-You can fetch manifests straight from GitHub.
+You can fetch app manifests straight from GitHub.
 The [github-raw-cors-proxy](https://github.com/zeke/github-raw-cors-proxy) service is used to make the `app.json` file downloadable from browsers.